Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Target Areas: Hamstrings, Glutes, Thoracolumbar fascia.

-• Benefits: Aids in digestion and improves the functioning of kidneys and adrenals.
+• Benefits: Aids in digestion and improves the functioning of the kidneys and adrenals.

 • Practice Tips and Modifications: People with tight hamstrings can modify this pose by bending the knees and using a bolster.